 All candidates for a degree from King University are required to demonstrate competency in their major field.
 Students with more than one major must demonstrate competency in each of their major fields.
 In their last semester of major courses, all BSHA students will create a portfolio of their work as the comprehensive assessment for the program.
 Students will compile a collection of 5-7 items that reflect competency in the program objectives, as well as a cultural transformation essay, current resume, and generic cover letter.
 Suggested and required inclusion items will be provided.
 This course is graded pass/fail, and all students must receive a passing grade to graduate.
 The portfolio serves not only as a final assessment for the program; it also helps graduates capitalize on workplace advancement. – 4 s.h.

-This program is also offered online.
-View more information about the Bachelor of Science in Healthcare Administration.
+Learn More about the Bachelor of Science in Healthcare Administration Program

 Healthcare administrators play an essential role in keeping health facilities running efficiently.
 If you are ready to embark on a meaningful career as a leader in healthcare administration, apply to King University’s Bachelor of Science in Healthcare Administration or contact us to learn more about the program.